uswds/uswds-site/_components/icons.md

 lead: Icons communicate meaning in a graphical user interface.
 ---

-The Design System uses a subset of [Font Awesome](https://fontawesome.com/) icons on the project.
+USWDS uses a subset of [Font Awesome](https://fontawesome.com/) icons on the project.
 They are available for use in `src/img`.
 If you need additional icons, use [Font Awesome](https://fontawesome.com/) in your project.

 <div class="usa-accordion usa-accordion--bordered site-accordion-docs site-component-section">
   <button class="usa-button-unstyled usa-accordion__button"